AMS Centennial Fellowships for 2014-2015

 Applications will be accepted from those currently holding a tenured, tenure track, post-doctoral, or comparable (at the discretion of the selection committee) position at an institution in North America.

 For any program, fellowship, prize or award that has a maximum period of eligibility after receipt of the doctoral degree, the selection committee may use discretion in making exceptions to the limit on eligibility for candidates whose careers have been interrupted for reasons such as family or health.
-The stipend for fellowships awarded for 2013-2014 was US$82,000, with an additional expense allowance of about US$8200.
+The stipend for fellowships awarded for 2014-2015 is US$85,000, with an additional expense allowance of about US$8500.
 Acceptance of the fellowship cannot be postponed.

 The number of fellowships to be awarded is small and depends on the amount of money contributed to the program.
 The Society will supplement contributions as needed to ensure that at least one fellowship is awarded for the 2014-2015 academic year.
 A list of previous fellowship winners can be found on the Prizes and Awards page.